 5. Develops and Improves Mental Toughness and Resilience

-Studies have linked MMA with mental training.
-MMA training exercises are designed to push you to your limit.
+Studies have linked martial arts training with mental training.
+Some martial arts training exercises are designed to push you to your limit.
 It enables you to build mental resilience, toughness and determination.
 The trio will allow you to navigate obstacles in life, stay focused on your goal and to endure through tough times to achieve your set objectives.

 But how does exercising help you achieve this?
 It all has to do with your thought process when performing these exercises.
 It is made possible every time you break perceived barriers and do more than what you thought you could do.
 Each time you push yourself to do more even when your mind is telling you it’s not possible, you build mental toughness and resilience.